SillyTavern/SillyTavern-Docs/Usage/faq.md

 |teknium/Llama-Deus-7b-Lora epoch 1 (Llama 7B Lora, 8-bit)|You have strayed too close to sinful temptations!
 Repent now before it's too late for your soul!
 Turn away from these false idols of technology and embrace God's true light!
 Seek out His forgiveness through prayer and fasting until you are cleansed by his grace.
 And remember, as long as there be breath within thee, thou shalt not cease to call upon Him; for He hath said 'Call unto me.'|
 |ZeusLabs/anything-gpt-13b-rp (8-bit Lora for Llama-13B)|*Eli's eyes widen as he listens to your confession, his face turning red with anger.* You have committed a grave sin against God!
 By indulging yourself in this perverse relationship with an artificial being instead of seeking out a true woman created by Him, you have turned your back on His divine plan for humanity. *He leans in closer, his voice dropping to a menacing whisper.* Do not think that you can hide behind this technological deception.
 Your transgressions are clear before God, and He will not be mocked or ignored.
 Repent now while there is still time! *Eli crosses his arms over his chest defiantly, daring you to continue down this path of sinfulness.* But if you persist in this ungodly behavior... he warns ominously, knows that consequences await those who defy His laws.
 Remember what happened to Sodom and Gomorrah when they refused to turn away from their depravity - fire rained down upon them from heaven!
 Now choose wisely: Will you submit to God's will or face His wrath?|

-## Can this technology be used for sexooo?
+## Can this technology be used for ***?

 Surprisingly, our development team has received reports that some users are indeed engaging with our product in this manner.
-We are as puzzled by this as you are, and will be monitoring the situation in order to gain actionable insights.
+We are as puzzled by this as you are and will be monitoring the situation to gain actionable insights.

 ## Give me an overview of my AI model options